Is Chegg Legit? Honest Review of Pricing and Risks

 | Chegg Math Solver | $9.95 | Step-by-step math solutions across algebra, calculus, statistics |

 Based on Chegg’s own Study subscription page, the annual plan brings Study down to $9.95 a month if you pay $119.40 in one shot.
 That is a real discount, but it locks you into a full year.
-The free trial requires a credit card, and the platform auto-renews at the regular monthly rate the moment the trial period ends.
-We set a calendar reminder two days before the trial deadline during our testing, and the trial-to-paid handoff was clean.
+The free trial requires a credit card, and the platform auto-renews at the regular monthly rate the moment the trial period ends, so set a calendar reminder a couple of days before the trial deadline to avoid an unwanted charge.

 If you want a deeper look at how to legitimately reduce study costs without paying for premium accounts, our walkthrough on free Chegg account access covers the official trial flow plus library and instructor resources that often replace it.
 Students often confuse “free Chegg” with “pirated Chegg,” and the difference matters for both your wallet and your school’s honor code.